FREE Case Review (866) 588-0600

 The realist law theory is interested in how the law works rather than its traditional definitions.
 Under this law theory, the law is based on judicial decisions in the court.
 The theory holds that rules that are not used to solve practical cases are not laws but merely exist as words on paper.
 These dead words of law only become alive when used to solve a dispute between two parties.

 Realists believe that the law is constantly changing and evolving.
 They argue that today's law may not be the law tomorrow.
-This is because new cases are constantly being decided by a judicial decision in court, which can change the law and legal practice.
+This is because new cases are continually being decided by a judicial decision in court, which can change the law and legal practice.

 This theory is based on the common law legal system.
 In this system, the decision made by a court in a previous case is used as a guide to decide future similar cases.